 MEDS M401.
 Non-Graded Specialty Experience.
 0 Credit Hours.

-This course provides the opportunity for students to engage in a clinical learning experience at another LCME-accredited institution.
-This opportunity will enable students to broaden their experience through exposure to a different patient population in a novel clinical environment to prepare them for residency.
+This non-graded course provides the opportunity for students to engage in a clinical learning experience at another US medical institution.
+This course will enable students to broaden their experience through exposure to a different patient population in a novel clinical environment to prepare them for residency.
+This course is not graded, does not count toward P3 graduation criteria, will not be on the MSPE letter, and will show on the transcript as Credit or No Credit.

 MEDS M411.
 Community Health.
 0 Credit Hours.

-This elective will provide an overview to the medical students of important Community Health and preventive Medicine topics including Access to Care, Healthy Living, Maternal and Child Health Services, HIV Care, Elder Health and Mental Health topics.
-The student will be able to select a specific community health topic to explore in more depth and complete a project, i.e. nutrition, diabetes prevention, etc. The course will provide additional education about Social Determinants of Health (SDOH), Health Equity and Lifestyle Medicine topics, which are not generally covered in other clerkships/electives.
+This non-clinical elective will provide an overview to the medical students of important Community Health and Preventive Medicine topics including Access to Care, Healthy Living, Maternal and Child Health Services, HIV Care, Elder Health and Mental Health topics.
+The course will provide additional education about Social Determinants of Health (SDOH), Health Equity and Lifestyle Medicine topics, which are not generally covered in other clerkships/electives.

 MEDS M425.
-M4 Literature and Medicine On-line Elective.
+M4 Literature and Medicine.
 0 Credit Hours.

-Students will be divided into groups of 4-6 members who will collectively select three books from a suggested reading list.
+This non-clinical elective will divide students into groups of 4-6 members who will collectively select three books from a suggested reading list.
 One or two will be nonfictional, about healthcare practice or the factual or autobiographical experience of being a patient.
 The remaining one or two books will be fictional, bearing some relation to health or healthcare.
-After completing each book students will participate in an on-line discussion on Canvas, in which each student poses one question related to the book and all other students in the group respond.
-Students will compose two 3-4 page papers, one at the outset of the course where they describe their personal background and one at the finish describing a critical incident that shaped their career goals.
+After completing each book, students will participate in an online discussion on Canvas and will compose two 3-4 page papers, one at the outset of the course where they describe their personal background and one at the finish describing a critical incident that shaped their career goals.
 A faculty preceptor will monitor and help guide group discussions.

 MEDS M426.
 Narratives of Alcoholism and Addiction.
 0 Credit Hours.